-1. Introduction
+1 Introduction

-- 1.1 Heylo Housing Group Limited (HHGL) is the immediate parent company of the Group, which includes Heylo Housing Registered Provider Limited (HHRP).
-Also within the Group are a number of property owning investment vehicles (Pods) which are subsidiaries of HHGL, with HH No. 7 Ltd being a direct subsidiary of HHRP.
-This policy covers all Group entities, (collectively referred to in this policy as 'Heylo').
-The Heylo Group's purpose is to help aspiring homeowners and renters find a place to call home, provide home ownership solutions across England.
-Heylo currently provides three different Shared Ownership products - Home Reach, Home Reach Flex and Your Home. - 1.2 All customer facing services to Heylo customers are provided by employees of ResiManagement, a separate, but commonly controlled company. - 1.3 The Regulator of Social Housing's 'Transparency, Influence and Accountability Standard' requires that we "must treat tenants and prospective tenants with fairness and respect" and we "must ensure complaints are addressed fairly, effectively, and promptly."
+- 1.1 Heylo Housing Group Limited (HHGL) is the parent company of the Group, which includes Heylo Housing Registered Provider Limited (HHRP) and a number of property-owning investment vehicles (Pods) (collectively referred to in this policy as 'Heylo').
+The Heylo Group's purpose is to provide home ownership solutions across England.
+HHGL currently provides two different Shared Ownership products HomeReach and YourHome. - 1.2 All customer facing services to Heylo customers are provided by employees of ResiManagament, a separate, but commonly controlled company.
+In this policy where we refer to 'staff', this includes the staff of ResiManagement. - 1.3 The Regulator of Social Housing's 'Transparency, Influence and Accountability Standard' requires that we "must treat tenants and prospective tenants with fairness and respect" and we "must ensure complaints are addressed fairly, effectively, and promptly."
 This Policy accords with guidance from the Housing Ombudsman's "Principles of Good Complaint Handling" and "Complaint Handling Code" and the 2010 Equality Act. - 1.4 All local authorities and registered social housing providers are required to be members of the Housing Ombudsman Scheme.
-The role of the Ombudsman is to investigate complaints and resolve disputes involving the tenants and leaseholders of social landlords (housing associations and local authorities). - 1.5 HHRP, as a Registered Provider is a member of the Housing Ombudsman Scheme, but it is important to note that homes held within the group outside of HHRP are not covered by the Ombudsman Scheme.
+The role of the Ombudsman is to investigate complaints and resolve disputes involving the tenants and leaseholders of social landlords (housing associations and local authorities).

+HHRP, as a Registered Provider is a member of the Housing Ombudsman Scheme, but it is important to note that homes held within the group outside of HHRP are not covered by the Ombudsman Scheme.
 All other parts of this policy do apply.

-2. Purpose
+2 Purpose

 - 2.1 This policy sets out how Heylo Housing Group Limited and Heylo Housing Registered Provider (Heylo) manages unacceptable or vexatious customer contact in a formal and respectful manner. - 2.2 We understand that sometimes people get angry, and staff are trained to deal with challenging situations.
 There may have been upsetting or distressing circumstances leading up to a customer contacting us and people may act out of character.
-However, the actions of some customers who are angry and/ or persistent may result in unreasonable demands upon, or behaviour towards, staff. - 2.3 This policy applies to all Heylo customers and defines: - (a) The unacceptable customer behaviour that we will not tolerate towards staff and/ or third parties acting on our behalf. - (b) The actions that may be taken if staff/third parties are faced with unacceptable behaviour - 2.4 This should be read alongside the Customer Feedback and Complaints Policy.
+However, the actions of some customers who are angry and/ or persistent may result in unreasonable demands upon, or behaviour towards, staff. - 2.3 This policy applies to all Heylo customers and defines: - The unacceptable customer behaviour that we will not tolerate towards staff and/ or third parties acting on our behalf. - The actions that may be taken if staff/third parties are faced with unacceptable behaviour - 2.4 This should be read alongside the Customer Feedback and Complaints Policy.

-3. Aims
+3 Aims